EchoesHQ/deployments-action/README.md

   with:
     # Optional.
 Can either be `post-deploy` or `post-status`.
 Defaults to `post-deploy`.
     action-type: string
     # Required.
-Newline-separated list of deliverables the deployment contains (e.g., microservice name, application name).
+Newline-separated or comma-separated list of deliverables the deployment contains (e.g., microservice name, application name).
 Defaults to repository name.
     deliverables: string
     # Required.
-Newline-separated list of commits SHA shipped as part of the deployment.
+Newline-separated or comma-separated list of commits SHA shipped as part of the deployment.
 Defaults to listing commits between the last 2 tags or as a last fallback $GITHUB_SHA.
     commits: string
     # Optional.
 Version being deployed.
     version: string